marktnoonan/autism-activities/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Autism Activities
 image: /img/autism-activities.png
-heading: Great coffee with a conscience
+heading: ''
-subheading: Support sustainable farming while enjoying a cup
+subheading: ''
 mainpitch:
-  title: Why Kaldi
+  title: Welcome to AutismActivities.ie
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans